Characters: Super Smash Bros U/3DS

 - Shout-Out: He uses and summons elements from several Namco games in both attacks and taunts.
 These games include retro ones such as Galaxian, Mappy and Dig Dug, and even more recent ones like Taiko Drum Master.

-- Stuff Blowing Up: Exploding Plug, one of the custom options for his fire hydrant, has it explode.
+- Stuff Blowing Up: Dire Hydrant, one of the custom options for his fire hydrant, has it explode on contact.

 - Shown Their Work: There are a lot of references to more obscure Pac-Man arcade games.
 For example, the music in the reveal trailer is actually from Pac-Mania, an isometric take on the maze concept.
 And while his 3DS home stage is based on the iconic neon-blue maze, his U stage is based on Pac-Land, which is not only relatively obscure but actually based on his 80s Hanna-Barbera cartoon in its American incarnation.

 - Stylistic Suck: Some of his moves evoke 8-bit characters and animations.